-Oxford Q-Step Centre funded five undergraduate internships over the summer, each of which required specific data-handling.
+Oxford Q-Step Centre funds a number of undergraduate internships over the summer, each of which requires specific data-handling.
 Here is some of the feedback:

 Citizens’ Advice is a charity whose core service is to provide advice to the general public.